astvanna/Structs-Union-Enum-Apr-21-Pract-Hw/README.md

 # Structs-Union-Enum-Apr-21-Pract-Hw
-Implementing std::array in C Without Using Dynamic Memory

 Define a structure to represent a date consisting of a day, month, and year.
 Write a function to calculate the difference in days between two dates.